 - Cool Shades: " Shade Tippin'" by Brett examines the phenomena in movie posters.

 - Creepy Child: "The Top 5 Creepiest Movie Children"

-- When listing the Space Winnebago from Spaceballs in the show's "Top 5 Coolest Spaceships" list, Brett shows a clip of the Winnebago jamming Spaceball 1 's radar with an actual jar of raspberry jam, and starts explaining the joke: "S-see, they jammed th-the thing with actual j-jam, and-and—Ah, God, I love this movie."
+- When listing the Space Winnebago from Spaceballs in the show's "Top 5 Coolest Spaceships" list, Brett shows a clip of the Winnebago jamming Spaceball 1 's radar with an actual jar of raspberry jam.
+"S-see, they jammed th-the thing with actual j-jam, and-and—Ah, God, I love this movie."

 - Down to the Last Play: Brett's song Last Second Plays mocks this trope.

 - I Do Not Like Green Eggs and Ham: After reviewing The Soloist, Ellen and Brett share this conversation:Ellen: Last week we were talking about seeing this movie and I thought I was going to hate it and you were excited to see it.
 So it surprised both of us.Brett: That's true, but it's good to know we still disagree.

 - Lampshade Hanging: This show is very tongue and cheek, and therefore several things in it are lampshaded by the hosts.
 Common things are the hosts' opinions differing from the Tomatometer and certain "cheesy" jokes, amongst others.

 - Once during the "Top 5 Movie Parties" list, when Brett mentions a Toga Party Elanor Roosevelt threw in the White House to mock people who idolized her husband.

 - And then during the "Top 5 Kids Movies Least Appropriate For Children", where Ellen notes that the lead child actor in the movie The Toy grew up to be in a ridiculous sounding porn movie.
 Also a touch of Rule 34.